Vitamin D – The Basics – What's your status?

 Vitamin D is a key nutritional factor that our bodies are able to produce from our skin's exposure to sunlight.

-It can also be found in plant-like foods (mushrooms for example), animal foods (typically fatty fish), and otherwise provided in fortified foods, and supplements.
+It is also found in plant-like foods (mushrooms for example), animal foods (typically fatty fish), and otherwise provided in our food supply in the form of fortified foods, and supplements.